Wavelyio/wavely-docs/docs/api/data-usage-api.md

 [DataUsageByCompany](/general-information/data-types/#DataUsageByCompany)

-## Endpoint: Get data usage for SIM card group in month
+## Endpoint: Get data usage for SIM card collections in month

 **Description**

-QGet the data usage of a company in a month, grouped by SIM card groups.
+Get the data usage of a company in a month, grouped by SIM card groups.

 **Endpoint:** `GET /usage/data/collections/{year}/{month}`